amnoah/Host-Benchmark-Results/README.md

 This is where results for the [main repository](https://github.com/amnoah/Minecraft-Server-Benchmark) are tracked neatly and nicely.

+# BE AWARE

+Results may be submitted/gained through the hosting provider rather than a customer.
+Be cautious with these results as they have potential to be altered in a misleading manner.
+All results in the spread sheets are marked whether they're customer provided or host provided.

 # How to Submit a Score

 - [Read the pinned discussion describing the formatting of any posts you submit](https://github.com/amnoah/Minecraft-Benchmark-Results/discussions/1)